gromacs/gromacs/docs/install-guide/index.rst

 In general, this includes Linux, Windows, Mac OS X and BSD systems.
-Static binaries take more space, but on some hardware and/or under some conditions they are necessary, most commonly when you are running a parallel simulation using MPI libraries (e.g. BlueGene, Cray).
+Static binaries take more space, but on some hardware and/or under some conditions they are necessary, most commonly when you are running a parallel simulation using MPI libraries (e.g. Cray).

 * To link |Gromacs| binaries statically against the internal |Gromacs|
   libraries, set ``-DBUILD_SHARED_LIBS=OFF``.